tobsirl/prometheus/README.md

 - Metrics must have unique names, and client libraries would report an error if you try to register the same metric twice for your application.
 - If applicable, when exposing the time series for Counter type metric, a _total suffix is added automatically to the exposed metric name.
 - Should represent the same logical thing-being measured accross all label diminsions.

+## Quantification of Instrumentation

+"Instrument Everything" - Every library, subsystem and service you are working on should have at least a few metrics that should give you a rough idea of how it is performing.

+### Service Instrumentation

+Online-Serving Systems

+- A system where a human or anoter system is expecting an immediate response.
+Includes - databases, web servers, and HTTP requests.
+- Key metrics include:
+  - Request rate
+  - Latency
+  - Error rate
+  - In-progress requests